SilverJun/CoronaShootEmUp/README.md

-# CoronaShootEmUp
+# CoronaShoot'em Up
-2020 Wuhan corona virus (COVID-19) shooting game made with SFML
+2020 coronavirus shooting game made with SFML

+* Naive implementation with SFML and C++
+* Just for programming study (not for fun)